 My two visits to the city left me in awe of the number of sculptures, structures, fountains, and buildings that have been created to commemorate important people or past events.
 The monuments and memorials range from grand in scale to considerately small, and each has its own charm and variety for unique photography possibilities.

-It would be impossible to visit all of the monuments in DC–there are over one hundred of them in the National Mall alone–but if you’re looking for a shortlist of the best ones to visit on a photography trip, here’s my suggestions on the best photo spots in Washington DC!
+It would be impossible to visit all of the monuments in DC – there are over one hundred of them in the National Mall alone – but if you’re looking for a shortlist of the best ones to visit on a photography trip, here are my suggestions on the best photo spots in Washington, DC!

 Often featured in movies and TV shows as the location is symbolic in American history, the Lincoln Memorial is housed in an impressive Greek-style columned building at the west end of the National Mall.

 This memorial can get incredibly busy with tourists during the day, so it’s best to arrive here at dawn to make use of the early morning light, or late in the evening when the memorial is lit up.
 Take along a wide angle lens to capture the monument up close, and experiment with different angles while inside.

 It would be tough to visit DC without taking at least one photo of the famous Washington Monument.
 Located in the middle of the National Mall, this was once considered the world’s tallest structure for a few short years in the 1880s.

 Due to the marble obelisk’s impressive size, you’ll probably have to do your photography from a distance to capture the entire monument in your frame.
 In my opinion, the best photo spot is from the Lincoln Memorial as it provides an elevated view with the reflecting pool in the foreground.
 Visit this spot at sunrise to capture the monument silhouetted against the colors of the morning sky.

 It may be touristy, but the White House is an unmissable Washington photography location.
 This iconic building has been the official residence of the US president since 1800 and is a familiar subject for photographers who visit the city.